shadone/DiasporaNodeInfo/README.md

 ## Usage

-DisporaNodeInfo package comes with a library which you could integrate into your app, as well as a command line tool for quering remote server NodeInfo.
+DiasporaNodeInfo package comes with a library which you could integrate into your app, as well as a command line tool for quering remote server NodeInfo.

 ```swift
 // swift-tools-version: 5.9